Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Blazar Boosted Dark Matter–Induced Flux

 where $\Gamma_B=(1-\beta_B^2)^{-1/2}$, $\frac{1}{4\pi}\frac{d\Phi_i}{dT_i}=\frac{1}{2\pi d_L^2}\frac{d\Gamma_i}{dT_id\Omega}\delta(\cos{\theta})$ and $i$ stands for the component of the jet, which may be protons or electrons.
 The resulting BBDM flux is

 with $T_i^{\rm max}=10^8~{\rm GeV}$, if we are just working with protons~\cite{DeMarchi:2025uoo}.
 The column density is defined as

-where we consider benchmark value for $R_{\rm min}=100 \, r_s$ following Refs.~\cite{DeMarchi:2025uoo}
+where we consider benchmark value for $R_{\rm min}=100 \, r_s$ following Refs.~\cite{DeMarchi:2025uoo}.

 The computation of the boosted flux requires specifying the DM–SM interaction.
-As a representative case, we consider fermionic DM interacting through a vector mediator, such as described in \Cref{sec:examples}.
+As a representative case, we are considering fermionic DM interacting through an ALP mediator, such as described in \Cref{sec:examples}.

-In the BBDM flux computation, we include three regimes for $\chi N$ scattering: elastic (EL), resonant (RES), and deep inelastic (DIS).
+In the BBDM flux computation, we include two regimes for $\chi N$ scattering: elastic (EL) and and deep inelastic (DIS).
 Focusing on the nucleon target $i = N$, the differential cross section w.r.t. $T_\chi$ is organized as

 where $\nu \equiv q_0$ is the energy transferred in the interaction, $W$ is the invariant mass of the outgoing particle(s) in the hadronic current, and $Q^2\equiv 2 m_\chi T_\chi$.

 \paragraph*{DIS mapping.} Projecting the $\nu$–integral onto the DIS $(x,y)$ plane yields a hyperbola because $Q^2$ is fixed and $x y = Q^2 / (2 E_\chi m_N)$ is constant.
 The limits $\nu_\mathrm{min/max}$ are: